About the TK

 Tashiro Kaplan building in 1919

-Remnants of the old farmers market may be found via an underground tour of crawlspaces.
+Remnants of the old South End Public Market may be found via an underground tour of crawlspaces.
 Still extant are sign paintings, including a pointing hand directing customers down a ramp to the market’s stalls.

 TK in the early 1900′s